JamesSanii9/QMIND-cybersecurity-projects/QMIND chat/ReadMe.txt

 Make sure to update any paths within server.py to make sure you are loading in the BERT model

-SMS spam collection is a dataset taken from https://archive.ics.uci.edu/dataset/228/sms+spam+collection For data exploration, preprocessing and usage of other machine learning models check SMS Data Overview, Preprocessing
+SMS spam collection is a dataset taken from https://archive.ics.uci.edu/dataset/228/sms+spam+collection For data exploration, preprocessing and usage of other machine learning models check SMS Data Overview, Processing, and Traditional Models.ipynb